 So the third step became a call to a fence repair contractor, who took almost two weeks, from a combination of technical and weather-related problems.
 Last but not least, the tree company came back to grind the remaining stump in mid March (photo below, left), and after a few bad weather spells, by mid-April I had finally managed to flatten the area, and admire what a large spot the old tree had occupied (photo below, right):

-I thought of this story now because, a couple of weeks ago, the weather forecast was looking very bleak, predicting high winds, so as a preventative measure, we felt forced to make the decision to remove two other old spruce trees from our property, this time in front of the house:
+I thought of this story now because, a couple of weeks ago, the weather forecast was looking very bleak, predicting high winds, so as a preventative measure, we felt forced to make the decision to remove two other old spruce trees from our property, this time in front of the house, just looking out of my front door:

 The tree removal company finished the job in a couple of hours (photo below, left) and came back a few days later to grind the stumps, leaving behind two mounds of nice mulch in the garden bed (photo below, right):